 4.3.6 Any quoted fixed fee may be reduced if the matter is not completed and you will only be charged for the work we have completed and/or the time spent on the matter.

 4.3.7 We hope you understand that in the event of a payment not being made, we must reserve the right to refuse to do any more work for you (either permanently or temporarily).

 4.3.8 We must also reserve the right to charge for unpaid work already done.
 Please feel free to discuss this point with us if you want to understand it in more detail.

-4.3.9 Our bills should be paid within 14 days of your receiving them.
+4.3.9 Our bills should be paid within 14 days of you receiving them or prior to any face to face (or video conference) appointment, whichever comes first.
 Interest can be charged on unpaid bills after 14 days.
 We charge interest at 4% above the base rate of the NatWest Bank (taking into account that it varies from time to time).

 4.3.10 Please also note that after ending our contract with you we are entitled to keep all papers and documents until all outstanding bills have been paid.

 4.4.
 Costs - Cancellations of Telephone/Video Appointments

 4.4.1 All appointments with legally trained personnel are timed and costed, the cost being included in our fees.
 However, changes to planned appointments, especially at late or no notice cause havoc with our Administration systems and prevent other clients taking advantage of the time slot.
 Consequently, our cancellation policy is as follows:

 4.4.1.a Appointments cancelled more than 48 hours before the intended starting time - No additional fee